 These boots are big, and clunky, and really look like they mean business.
-That is why the most amazing thing about them is that they are extremely light and comfortable.
+The most amazing thing about them is that, belying the bulky appearance, they are extremely light and comfortable.
 They fit true to size, even a bit roomy, which is nice in a winter boot, as they are comfortable with a variety of sock thicknesses.

 After hiking on cement, through leaves, dirt, snow, and water, I have to say that these are really incredible boots.
 While feeling overbuilt and protective, their light weight makes them comfortable for wearing all day.
 These boots stack up very well against boots that cost far more – recommended.